vekee/duandahai/content/about.md

 +++
 title = "About"
-description = "This is about dan's blog" date = "2019-02-28" aliases = ["about-us", "about-hugo", "contact"] author = "DUAN DAHAI"
+description = "This is about dan's blog" date = "2021-10-25" aliases = ["about-us", "about-hugo", "contact"] author = "DUAN DAHAI"
 +++

-This is about dan's multilingual blog, record problems and solutions about work, and those stories saved in my note book.
+This is about Dan's multilingual blog, record problems and solutions about my skills grow process , and those stories saved in my note book.
 If you like it, please click RSS in home page.

 The blogs of recommendation: